 This certificate is designed to prepare students to make strong contributions to climate change research, policy, and/or practice.
-Through coursework and an Integrative Learning Experience (thesis or capstone), students will develop the skills and expertise to be competitive for challenging climate-related careers and/or to pursue a doctoral degree in the field.
-Students are also strongly encouraged to pursue a climate-related Applied Practical Experience (practicum).
+Through coursework and an Integrative Learning Experience, students will develop the skills and expertise to be competitive for challenging climate- related careers and/or to pursue a doctoral degree in the field.
+Students are also strongly encouraged to pursue a climate-related Applied Practical Experience.